 He has been featured on TV and in books as well as being quoted in several titles including The Times, GQ Magazine, The Economist and The Guardian.
 His conservation projects have also been presented on BBC Earth, at the United Nations as well as having generated multimillion views on social media.

 His latest achievement is his debut and award winning film, Ocean Souls.
 An unprecedented collaboration of over 100 filmmakers, 25 scientists as well as several leading experts, Ocean Souls is an emotive cetaceans documentary, showcasing the largest diversity ever seen on film and highlighting new scientific discoveries.
-The film has already received a number of awards as well as being listed as a 2021 finalist in several prestigious film festivals around the world.
+The film has already received a number of international awards as well as being listed as a 2021 finalist in several prestigious film festivals around the world.
 Click here to watch the trailer.

 Philip continues to work on new productions in January 2023 he finished ‘RED A Sea Worth protecting’ which focus on the IUCN red list.
 The film highlights the efforts of scientists and conservationists in the Red Sea to save a variety of endangered species including the Dugong, Turtles and Sharks.

 His most recent film THE BLUE FOREST was release worldwide on July 2021 - VISIT WWW.OCEANSOULSFILMS.COM for all his films.

 "I'm a firm believer that through Film & Photography, especially now with social media, we can still protect nature the way explorers and photographers helped to created parks like Yellowstone back in 1872.
 Most of my professional career, I was surrounded by well educated, maybe the best educated people on earth, PhD and MBAs everywhere.
 Unfortunately, one thing I noticed is that only very few knew anything about the ocean and the importance of it.
 Not to mention its beauty & magnificence.
 It is only through knowledge that humans can potentially care and eventually protect"